 A statistical analysis of graduation rates across colleges shows that these New Jersey colleges have consistently high graduation rates for their students on the autism spectrum.
 This data speaks to the quality of their programs and their commitment to supporting their students to completion.

-The experiences of alumni and the college's graduation rates are strong indicators of the effectiveness of the college's support services for autistic students.
+The experiences of alumnae and the college's graduation rates are strong indicators of the effectiveness of the college's support services for autistic students.
 They highlight the potential for students on the autism spectrum to thrive and achieve their academic and personal goals.
 By considering these success stories, families can feel confident in the potential of these colleges to provide a supportive and inclusive environment for their autistic students.